-Dr. Kenneth C. Budka is Senior Partner, Verticals, Enterprise & New Business Models at Bell Labs Consulting.
+Dr. Kenneth C. Budka is Senior Partner, IP Creation and Verticals Consulting Practice Lead at Bell Labs Consulting.

 He has served as strategic advisor to government officials and CxOs world-wide, helping transform public safety, transportation and other government services through the adoption of new information and communications technologies, and helping utilities modernize their communications networks to support smart grid applications.